wewefel/Triton_Bot/README.md

   ```
 5. Make sure the script is being run in your virtual environment.
 For example, in VS Code it should say 'Python 3.9.0 env' at the bottom of your screen, and in the VS Code command prompt you should see '(env)' before your username.

+### OpenAI Key
+1. If you have not already, create an OpenAI profile [here](https://platform.openai.com/).
+2. On the left side of your screen, click on "API keys", then click "Create new secret key".
+3. Copy the secret key (it should be a long strong of random letters and numbers) and store it in the .env.example file.
+4. Rename ".env.example" to ".env".

 <!-- USAGE EXAMPLES -->
 ## Usage